Time 30

 - Cloning Signal

-While there is much to implement, the first step is to add in all the variables, we can then program them to become functional at a later date.
-The Miles Tag protocol also specifies player names and teams names.
+While there is much to implement, the first step is to add all the variables, which can then be programmed to become functional at a later date.
+The Miles Tag protocol also specifies player names and team names.

 In this tutorial we will: